ZealanL/RLGym-PPO-RLBot-Example/README.md

-# Phoenix Rocket League Bot
+# WinYour1s Rocket League Bot

-Phoenix is a fresh take on your Rocket League automation setup.
+WinYour1s is a fresh take on your Rocket League automation setup.
 The bot relies on a tuned set of heuristics and scripted mechanics (fast aerials, half flips, panic clears) so the car always has something purposeful to do on the pitch.
 The behaviour is intentionally lightweight and ships without any external